Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 * **CNN** (convolutional neural networks) is a class of deep neural networks in deep learning most commonly applied to analyzing visual imagery.
 It makes use of the word order for a specific region size and has achieved remarkable results on various text classification tasks.
 * **Transformers** use a Universal Sentence encoder in the vectorization stage of the Training pipeline.
 The output of the sentence encoder is fed to a Multi-Layer perceptron network for training.
 SentenceEncoder has an inbuilt capability of understanding the semantic similarity between sentences taking into account the synonyms and various usage patterns of the same sentence.
 The Universal Sentence Encoder encodes text into high-dimensional vectors that can be used for text classification, semantic similarity, clustering, and other natural language tasks.
 The model is trained and optimized for greater-than-word length text, such as sentences, phrases, or short paragraphs.
 It is trained on a variety of data sources and a variety of tasks with the aim of dynamically accommodating a wide variety of natural language understanding tasks.
 The input is the variable-length English text and the output is a 512-dimensional vector.
 * **KAEN** (Kore Advanced Embeddings Network) – Models trained with Sentence Embeddings alone can not understand the domain-specific terminology especially if the words from training are non-dictionary words.
 Kore.ai provides a model which can understand the meaning of the sentence and at the same time give importance to the domain-specific terminology.
 There are two parallel layers in work in this model – one to optimize the weights against the sentence embeddings and the other to optimize the word importance for a given sentence.
-The activation function used for these two layers is RReLU (Randomized Leaky Rectified Linear Unit, [refer here for details](https://arxiv.org/pdf/1505.00853.pdf))
+The activation function used for these two layers is RReLU (Randomized Leaky Rectified Linear Unit, [Learn more](https://arxiv.org/pdf/1505.00853.pdf))
 * **Zero-Shot Model with OpenAI**: Helps define descriptive intents that the VA identifies in the user utterance based on semantic similarity without requiring training data.
 * **Few-shot Model (Kore.ai Hosted Embeddings)**: Helps define more number of granular intents that describe the user’s intention in the utterance more accurately with limited training requirement.